Explore the East Cape Guide | New Zealand

 Discover Rere Falls Trail

-Rere Falls Trail is a ‘Heartland Ride’ on The New Zealand Cycle Trail and links with Motu Trails (pgs 5-7).
+Rere Falls Trail is a ‘Heartland Ride’ on The New Zealand Cycle Trail and links with Motu Trails.
 You can start or finish in Gisborne, or drive to trail highlights like Eastwoodhill Arboretum, and cycle from there to Rere Falls and Rere Rock-slide.
-Rere Falls Trail follows mostly quiet back-country roads, with handy accommodation at Eastwoodhill Arboretum, Te Wera Homestead, and Matawai Camp.
-Cycle Gisborne offer tours, bike hire and more, including short guided tours in Gisborne.
+Rere Falls Trail follows mostly quiet back-country roads, with handy “accommodation at Portside Hotel Gisborne, Naurea Homestead (Patutahi), Eastwoodhill Arboretum, Te Wera Homestead, and Matawai Camp.
+Cycle Gisborne offer tours, bike hire and more, including short guided tours of Gisborne.

 Opotiki